Punyakanth/Amazon-Sales-Dashboard/README.md

 ```

 ## Business Questions Answered**
--Which market generates the highest revenue?
+-Which market generates the highest revenue?.
--Which shipping mode is most popular and profitable?
+-Which shipping mode is most popular and profitable?.
--Which country contributes most to the sales?
+-Which country contributes most to the sales?.
--Which category drives maximum profit?
+-Which category drives maximum profit?.

 ## Future Enhancements**
--Adding forecasting models for sales trends
+-Adding forecasting models for sales trends .
--Implementing R / Python advanced analytics
+-Implementing R / Python advanced analytics .
--Creating drill-through reports for regional markets
+-Creating drill-through reports for regional markets.

 ## Contributing**
--Contributions are welcome!
+-Contributions are welcome! .
 -Feel free to fork this repo, raise issues, or submit pull requests.

 ## License**